The museum library includes an extensive collection of aviation related books,

 The museum maintains a large collection of archival collection for research and

 makes available its resources.
 This library contains over 3,000 reference books.

 For access please call (201)288-6344

 On January 9, 1793, French balloonist Jean-Pierre Blanchard ascended from Philadelphia, flew across the Delaware River, and landed in Deptford, NJ.
 The Western Hemisphere's first flight took 45 minutes and covered 15 miles.

 1922 - The world's largest airplane, the Barling Bomber, was constructed at Teterboro Airport by the Wittemann brothers.

-1927 - Charles Lindbergh flew solo across the Atlantic in the Spirit of St Louis powered by a Whirlwind.
-Two weeks later, Clarence Chamberlin in a Wright-Blanca built in Princeton, flew to Germany by a Whirlwind.
-A month later, Richard Byrd and a crew of three again used a three-engine to fly to France.
+1927 - Charles Lindbergh flew solo across the Atlantic in the Spirit of St Louis powered by NJ-built engine a Whirlwind.
+Two weeks later, Clarence Chamberlin in a Wright-Bianea built in Princeton, flew to Germany by a Whirlwind.
+A month later, Richard Byrd and a crew of three used a NJ-built Fokker Triplane to fly to France.

 1932 - Amelia Earhart prepares for her solo transatlantic flight at Teterboro